tlevine/plan-things/readme.md

       Commands that do other things

       -h, --help)       Show this help.
+      -e, --edit)       Edit the description of a story or task and the estimated duration of a task.

     For example,

         plan edit plan_trip email_bob -m 'Ask Bob about the thing.'

-    If you specify no commands, you will be prompted to fill in the various fields interactively.
+    If you specify no commands, it will be as if you ran `--edit`.

 ## Structure of the `~/.plans` directory
 The plans directory is structured like so.